nafisamiri/Monster-Factory/README.md

 # Monster Factory
-The Monster Factory makes your pictures monstrous.
-Developed with Next.js, OpenAI's API, TypeScript, TailwindCSS.
+Uses OpenAI's DALL-E model to transform any given image to one that resembles a Monster from Monster Inc. Developed with Next.js, OpenAI's API, TypeScript, and TailwindCSS.

 # Installation